Delaware Child Custody Attorneys

-Parents typically have minimal desire to drag their children through long, painful and tedious Delaware divorce proceedings.
+Parents typically have minimal desire to drag their children through long, painful, and tedious Delaware divorce proceedings.
 As your attorney, we focus on preserving your parental rights when it comes to cases surrounding child visitation.
 We simultaneously attempt to expedite resolution so that you, and your child, can move on.

 Child custody guidelines in Delaware promote settlement over litigation.
 When both parents know that the Court prefers a shared arrangement, parents will be less inclined to fight to be the primary placement parent.
 Shared custody agreements reduce the fear of losing contact with their child.
-The new guidelines put both parents on a more equal footing, reducing the need to posture and make accusations in order to gain an advantage in a child custody hearing.
+The new guidelines put both parents on a more equal footing, reducing the need to posture and make accusations to gain an advantage in a child custody hearing.
 Learn more about shared custody above.

 Other Legal Issues Confronting Families

 The traditional Delaware family no longer involves a father and a mother.
 Families frequently involve single parents or grandparents with guardianship rights.
-Whether you are pursuing third-party visitation, grandparents’ rights or other non-traditional guardianship, we will be by your side.
+Whether you are pursuing third-party visitation, grandparents’ rights, or other non-traditional guardianship, we will be by your side.
 Throughout the entire legal process, we will fight for your rights and protect your involvement in the child’s life.